-At the end of each chapter, you'll find 15 MCAT-style practice questions.
-These are designed to help you assess your understanding of the chapter you just read.
-Most of these questions focus on the first of the Scientific Inquiry and Reasoning Skills (Knowledge of Scientific Concepts and Principles), although there are occasional questions that fall into the second or fourth SIRS (Scientific Reasoning and Problem-Solving and Data-Based and Statistical Reasoning, respectively).
+At the beginning of each chapter, you'll find 15 MCAT-style practice questions.
+These are designed to help you assess your understanding of the chapter before you begin reading the chapter.
+Using the guidance provided with the assessment, you can determine the best way to review each chapter based on your personal strengths and weaknesses.
+Most of the questions in the Science Mastery Assessments focus on the first of the Scientific Inquiry and Reasoning Skills (Knowledge of Scientific Concepts and Principles), although there are occasional questions that fall into the second or fourth SIRS (Scientific Reasoning and Problem-Solving and Data-Based and Statistical Reasoning, respectively).
+In addition, in your online resources you'll find a test-like passage set covering the same content you just studied to ensure you can also apply your knowledge the way the MCAT will expect you to!